Roki100/YouTube-rows-fix/README.md

 * Blocking shorts with extensions like blocktube still leaves blank space on front page & subscription feed, you have to use an userstyle blocking method in order to fill that gap, i haven't found any fix for that yet

 #### Latest changelog (since 1.0.8):
+- 1.1.5
+  * Fixed styling for YouTube mixes
 - 1.1.4
   * Added support for yet another channel URL type (/c/blabla/videos)
 - 1.1.2 && 1.1.3